Business · 3 min read

 Pricing software is weird.
 There's no formula.
 You just pick a number, put it out there, and see if people think it's fair.

 With LumaSpace we went back and forth for weeks.
-Here's the thinking.
+Here's the thinking, including the parts we got wrong the first time.

 The options we considered

 One-time purchase ($29): Simple and honest.
 But wallpaper content is ongoing.
-We add new scenes, film new footage, license new music.
+We add new scenes, re-encode footage with per-scene quality tuning, license new music.
 A one-time price means we stop getting paid while the costs keep going.

-Monthly subscription ($4.99/mo): This is what most apps do now.
-We almost went with this, but $60/year for wallpapers felt steep.
+Monthly subscription ($4.99/mo): This is what a lot of apps do now.
+We almost went with it, but $60/year for wallpapers felt steep, and steep is the kind of thing people cancel out of resentment rather than disuse.

-What we chose ($1.99/mo or $14.99/year): Low enough that you don't really think about it.
+What we chose ($2.99/mo or $19.99/year): Low enough that you don't really think about it.
 High enough that we can keep filming new content and paying the composers.
+The yearly works out to roughly $1.67 a month, which is the nudge we'd want if we were the ones deciding.

 What happens if you cancel

 The app keeps working until your current period ends.
 We don't lock you out the second you hit cancel.
-After that, it reverts to free mode with a limited selection.
+After that, it reverts to free mode with the limited curated selection.
 No nag screens, no countdown timers, no guilt.

-If we can't convince you the scenes are worth two bucks a month, that's on us, not on you.
+If we can't convince you the scenes are worth three dollars a month, that's on us, not on you.

 Learn more about LumaSpace →